nils-mathieu/piscine-rust/module-03.md

 * `decode_csv` takes the content of a CSV file and decodes it into a list of records.

 You might have noticed that implementing the `Record` trait is *very* repetitive.
-As a bonus (a bonus to the bonus, if you will), you can create an `impl_record!` macro to implement it in a single
+As a bonus (a bonus to the bonus if you will), you can create an `impl_record!` macro to implement it in a single
 line:

 ```rust